AbdullohShabonov/Signals-and-System-Design-MatLab/README.md

-# Signals-and-System-Design-MatLab

-Sure, here's a possible template for a README file for your Signal_and_Syatem_Design_maatlab repository:

 # Signal and System Design with Matlab

 This repository contains a collection of functions, plotting scripts, and problem solutions related to signal and system design using Matlab.
 Each week's content is organized into its corresponding folder.